ejw12-github/basic-discord-bot-login/README.md

- # Hi, thanks for using Basic Discord Bot Login!
+ # Hi, welcome to the Basic Discord Bot Login Github page!